Skip to content

 <script setup lang="ts">

-const { value, errorMessage, isValid, hasError, validationEvents } = useFormField('name')
+const { value, errorMessage, isValid, hasError, validationEvents } = useFormField<string>('name')

 </script>